Perimenopause & Menopause

 Perimenopause and menopause treatment options

-• Selective serotonin reuptake inhibitors (SSRIs) to manage hot flashes
+• Selective serotonin reuptake inhibitors (SSRIs): These medications can effectively manage hot flashes.

 Make an Appointment Today!